seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 <p>🔴 Recorder Mode works by saving your recorded actions into the browser's <code>sessionStorage</code>.
 SeleniumBase then reads from the browser's <code>sessionStorage</code> to take the raw data and generate a full test from it.
 Keep in mind that <code>sessionStorage</code> is only present for a website while the browser tab remains on a web page of the same domain/origin.
 If you leave that domain/origin, the <code>sessionStorage</code> of that tab will no longer have the raw data that SeleniumBase needs to create a full recording.
 To compensate for this, all links to web pages of a different domain/origin will automatically open a new tab for you while in Recorder Mode.
 Additionally, the SeleniumBase <code>self.open(URL)</code> method will also open a new tab for you in Recorder Mode if the domain/origin is different from the current URL.
 When the recorded test completes, SeleniumBase will scan the <code>sessionStorage</code> of all open browser tabs for the data it needs to generate the complete SeleniumBase automation script.</p>

-<p>🔴 If you just want to record actions on a single URL of a multi-URL test, you can call <code>self.activate_recorder()</code> from the test instead of using <code>pytest --recorder</code> from the command-line.
+<p>🔴 If you just want to record actions on a single URL of a multi-URL test, you can call <code>self.activate_recorder()</code> from within the test instead of using <code>pytest --rec</code> from the command-line.
 When doing so, make sure that the browser tab is still on the same domain/origin at the end of the test, or else SeleniumBase will not have access to the <code>sessionStorage</code> data that it needs for generating a complete test.</p>

 <p>🔴 (Note that <b>same domain/origin</b> is not the same as <b>same URL</b>.
 Example: <code>https://xkcd.com/353/</code> and <code>https://xkcd.com/1537/</code> are two different URLs with the <b>same domain/origin</b>.
 That means that both URLs will share the same <code>sessionStorage</code> data, and that any changes to <code>sessionStorage</code> from one URL will carry on to the <code>sessionStorage</code> of a different URL when the domain/origin is the same.
 If you want to find out a website's origin during a test, just call: <code>self.get_origin()</code>, which returns the value of <code>window.location.origin</code> from the browser's console.)</p>